c1oneman/loneman_dev_backend/README.md

 This project was built with my knowledge built from Lambda School.
 The data returned is mostly static, being updated by me when I have a project to show off.

+All GET endpoints require no Authentication.

 ## Open Endpoints

-All GET endpoints require no Authentication.
+Endpoints for viewing the projects/technologies tables.

 ### Portfolio project related